hrobertking/node-experiments/README.md

 if you believe, based on what you've seen here, I may have something in the works or an update to one of the experiments.

-### curl
-A handy little module that will run curl in much the same way the http.request works.
-There are some minor differences because of the difference in use-cases.

-*object* curl.request([*object|string* options[, *function* callback]);

-Example:
-var curl = require('./curl'),
- req = curl.request({ 'host':'js.cathmhaol.com', 'protocol':'http' }, responseHandler);

-*Methods*
-- *void* abort: Aborts the request
-- *void* end: Ends the request
-- *void* on(*string* eventname, *function* callback): Listens for the event and executes the callback when the event fires
-- *void* setNoDelay([boolean]): Eliminates the TCP delay that is normally present, or reinstates it if false is passed.
-- *void* setSocketKeepAlive(*boolean* enable, *integer* delay): Sets the connection to keep-alive after a specific delay.
-- *void* setTimeout(*integer* ms[, *function* callback): Sets the amount of time before timing out and optionally the callback to execute when the timeout event fires.
-- *void* write(*string* data[, *string* encoding): Writes data to the connection to be posted, with optional encoding (binary is currently the only supported encoding).

-*Events*
-- error: Fired when the curl process returns an error
-- response: Fired when the response is received
-- timeout: Fired when a timeout event occurs.
-If timeout has not been set or is set to 0, a timeout never occurs.

 ### cli-opts
 A handy little utility to parse command-line options